dicklieber/fdcluster/readme.md

 Goals:

 * All nodes in sync
-* As long as one node exists, no data loss.
+* Nodes can enter or leave and will resync automatically
-* Each node can have native or provide Web access to clients
+* Each node can have native (or provide Web access to clients Maybe)
 * Free open-source
+* Runs on Linux, Mac or Microsoft Windows
+* Raspberry Pi Support (download image, copy to SD card)

 sbt:
 stage